-The Philippa McCall Scholarship, valued at $6,000, and two Bursaries of $3,000 each are offered annually to female students, undertaking a Masters Degree by Coursework or Masters Degree Extended.
+The Philippa McCall Scholarship, valued at $7,000, and three Bursaries of $3,500 each are offered annually to female students, undertaking a Masters Degree by Coursework or Masters Degree Extended or Masters Research.

 Note that late or incomplete applications are not accepted.